orca-scan/express-deprecator/README.md

 ### What it’s not for

-This module is not:
-* a rate limiter
-* a firewall
-* an authentication or security layer
+This is not intended to be used as a Web Application Firewall, authentication or security layer.
 Use it to keep your API maintainable, not to protect it from abuse.

 ### Why not just use code?